Reasons to Migrate from AngularJS to React

 Diagram the New Architecture

-Before writing any code, create a detailed architecture diagram.
+Before writing any code, create a detailed ReactJS architecture diagram.
 This should include all major components, how they interact, and how data flows through the application.
 Visualizing the new structure will help you identify potential issues and ensure a smooth transition.

 Consider how React’s component-based architecture will fit into your existing system.
 Think about state management and how to handle it effectively.
 Tools like Redux or Context API might be part of your new setup.